uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 Update Menus: Vendors can add new items, remove sold-out items, or update existing menu items as needed.

 Manage Profile: Vendors can also manage their profile information, including contact details and operating hours.

+## Community Feedback
+Person 1:
+-The search categories page could be prettier.
+All the categories are just in one line.
+Could maybe have them spaced out a bit more in different coulumns.
+-Just an opinion but the Places to Eat page should default to showing all the vendors, or at least some of them rather than just being blank until a location is selected.
+-Maybe combine the search and Places to Eat page.
+-Like the rainbow colored font.
+-Looks pretty good overall and is honestly very usable.
+Could maybe change some of the fonts to make it look a little prettier instead of being one font.

+Person 2:

+Person 3:

+Person 4:

+Person 5:

 ## Team
 Introducing the Culinary Crusaders of UHM – the team behind the mouthwatering magic of "UHM...
 What to eat?"!